JanMiao/TEsimVar/README.md

 **Optional arguments:**
 - `outprefix` : Output prefix for BED file (default: real)
-- `nTE` : Number of pTE insertions (default: 500)
+- `nTE` : Number of pTE insertions (default: all TEs)
 - `TEtype` : TEs to be extracted from the TE deletion file, with the default set as LINE, SINE, LTR, and RC.
-Specify the TE type by `--TEtype LINE, --TEtype SINE`
+Specify the TE type by `--TEtype LINE --TEtype SINE`
 - `ins-ratio` : Proportion of insertion events (default: 0.4)
 - `seed` : Random seed (default: None)
 - `verbose` : Disable verbose logging (default: True)

-### 3. simulate
+### 3. TEpan
+Generate pTE position from Pangenome graph.

+**Required arguments:**
+- `gfa` : GFA file of the pangenome graph
+- `lib` : RepeatMasker library file [pre-formatted libraries](https://www.repeatmasker.org/~cgoubert/GraffiTE_libraries/).
+- `CHR` : Chromosome used to simulate pTE

+**Optional arguments:**
+- `outprefix` : Output prefix for BED file (default: TEpan)
+- `nTE` : Number of pTE insertions (default: all TEs)
+- `minLen` : Minimum length of structural variants to consider (default: 250)
+- `cov` : Minimum TE coverage to consider a structural variant as TE (0-1, default: 0.5)
+- `tmpDir` : Temporary directory for intermediate files (default: tmp_TEpan)
+- `TEtype` : TEs to be extracted from the TE deletion file, with the default set as LINE, SINE, LTR, and RC.
+Specify the TE type by `--TEtype LINE --TEtype SINE`
+- `ins-ratio` : Proportion of insertion events (default: 0.4)
+- `seed` : Random seed (default: None)

+### 4. Simulate
 Simulate pTE insertions/deletions and generate VCF and modified genome FASTA.

 **Required arguments:**